o n y o u r d o o r s t e p

 Farnsworth Art Museum

-Located in downtown Rockland, this impressive museum is newly updated and contains a wide range of exhibits, including an exciting new collection of the works of Robert Indiana.
-Always popular is the extensive collection of works by N.C., Jamie, and Andrew Wyeth .
+Located in downtown Rockland, this impressive museum is newly updated and contains a wide range of exhibits.
+Always popular is the extensive collection of works by N.C., Jamie, and Andrew Wyeth.
 Visit the museum website to find out more!
 We love the museum shop there as well.
+The adjacent Center for Maine Contemporary Art is wonderful, too.
+Art enthusiasts will notice that Rockland is chock full of beautiful galleries.

 Seafood and more...